PabloEfrei/cloud-and-big-data-architectures-project/README.md

       "s3:PutObject"
     ]

-we understand that the authorized actions are to get and to put an object for S3, and to run and terminate an instance for EC2.
+we understand that the authorized actions are to get and to put an object for S3 (read and add an object), and to run and terminate an instance for EC2 (create and terminate an instance).

 From this snippet :